Ian Punnett: Coast to Coast AM

 On May 16, 2013, Punnett announced on the air with George Noory that he would no longer be hosting Coast to Coast one Sunday per month.
 Punnett hosted his then-last show on July 14, 2013, his 479th episode over 13 years.

 On May 6, 2018, George Noory announced that Punnett would return as a host of Coast to Coast, due to improvements in managing his tinnitus symptoms.
-Beginning in May 2018, Punnett has hosted several shows each month, as one of the show's designated fill-in hosts for nights when Noory was unavailable.
+Beginning in May 2018, Punnett hosted several shows each month, as one of the show's designated fill-in hosts for nights when Noory was unavailable.

 Personal life

-Prior to becoming a father, pastor and host for Coast to Coast AM, Punnett held many jobs before beginning his new career as a morning disc-jockey at a local radio station.
-According to a radio industry executive, Ian started hosting a radio show and the ratings went through the roof.
-And his general manager loved Punnett.
-After five years, Punnett decided to enroll in a seminary and eventually host Coast to Coast AM.
+Punnett met his wife, Margery, while the two were working at the Daily Illini at the University of Illinois at Urbana-Champaign.

+Punnett suffered from tinnitus, which he first began experiencing in 2009.

-In 2010, Punnett also published a children's book, Dizzy the Mutt with the Propeller Butt.
-His second children's picture book Jackula the Vampire Dog was published in 2011.
+In 2010, Punnett published a children's book, Dizzy the Mutt with the Propeller Butt.
+His second children's picture book, Jackula the Vampire Dog, was published in 2011.

 His book How to Pray When You're Pissed at God was published in April 2013 by Harmony.
 The book was inspired by Punnett's discovery during his duties as a chaplain that many religious Americans were uncomfortable expressing anger to clergy or in their prayers.
 His goal was to illustrate with examples from the Bible how expressing anger is acceptable, even anger towards God.

-Punnett entered the Walter Cronkite School of Journalism and Mass Communication at Arizona State University as a Ph.D. student in August 2013.
+His second book was published in 2016 as A Black Night for the Bluegrass Belle, regarding the 1934 death of Virginia Garr Taylor in Kentucky while in the company of her companion Henry Denhardt.
+Additionally, Punnett co-edited an academic book on the history of car radios.

 He taught multimedia journalism at Ohio Northern University from 2016- 17.
-Punnett received his doctorate from Arizona State in 2017, after writing a dissertation titled "Toward a Theory of True Crime: Forms and Functions of Nonfiction Murder Narratives."
-He is currently a faculty member at Kansas State University and chief operator of the campus radio station KSDB-FM.
+He was later a faculty member at Kansas State University beginning in 2018, and chief operator of the campus radio station Wildcat 91.9 FM.

+Ian Punnett died on December 22, 2023, at the age of 63.
+His cause of death was non-alcohol-related liver disease.

+Recognition

+In October 2023, Punnett was inducted into the Kansas Association of Broadcasters Hall of Fame.